Lusito/webextension-polyfill-ts/README.md

 If you are looking for an example use-case, check out the development branch of my web-extension [Forget Me Not](https://github.com/lusito/forget-me-not/tree/develop).

 * `npm install --save-dev webextension-polyfill-ts`
-* `import { browser } from "webextension-polyfill-ts";`
+* `import "webextension-polyfill-ts";`
-  * Use this to access the browser API.
+  * Adds types for the global `browser` object.
-  * If the current environment does not supply a global window object, the exported browser object will be a dummy object, which you can use for unit tests.
+  * Use `browser` as usual to access the browser API.

-If you want to use the exported types in your code, simply import them like this:
+If you want to use specific exported types in your code, simply import them like this:
 ```typescript
 import { Cookies } from "webextension-polyfill-ts";